sobamask22/DeliverySchedule-Power-BI/README.md

 - As I gained experience and accumulated more data, I gradually introduced new features to enhance analysis and reporting

-- While the dataset spans a short time period, the dashboard effectively demonstrates core reporting capabilities
+- While the dataset spans a short time period, the dashboard demonstrates core reporting capabilities